 24/7 operations center design is critical to the success and productivity of a control room, no matter the industry.
 Any control room is the central hub of an operation, but a 24/7 control room has special needs.
-And a control room requires careful attention to detail in the design process.
-Here’s what needs close consideration.
+Hence, a control room requires careful attention to detail in the design process.
+Take a look at what needs close consideration.

 Defining the Use of the Room